langlk/shoe_store/README.md

 ## Setup/Installation Requirements

 * Clone this repository
+* Ensure you have Postgres installed and running ([instructions here](https://www.learnhowtoprogram.com/ruby/ruby-database-basics/installing-postgres-7fb0cff7-a0f5-4b61-a0db-8a928b9f67ef))
 * To set up the development database, run the following commands in the project's root directory:
   * ```bundle install```
   * ```rake db:create```